RERAProject StructuringSEZLand AcquisitionConstruction

 Real Estate & Infrastructure

 A real estate transaction in India is not a property transaction.
 It is a regulatory obstacle course.
 RERA compliance, land title verification across decades of fragmented records, FEMA restrictions for foreign investors, stamp duty optimization across state boundaries, environmental clearances, local body approvals, and construction permits.
 Each layer adds risk.
 Each layer requires expertise that most generalist firms do not have.
-AMLEGALS has advised on real estate and infrastructure transactions across India for 27 years.
+AMLEGALS has advised on real estate and infrastructure transactions across India.
 Commercial acquisitions, residential development, SEZ operations, infrastructure projects, and REIT structuring.
 We understand that real estate law in India is fundamentally a title verification and regulatory navigation exercise, and we have the institutional knowledge to handle both.

 Land Title Verification